Q: What precautions are you taking for Covid-19?

 Q: Do you travel to homes for lessons?

 A: Yes!
-We are now able to offer home lessons on a case-by-case basis and for an additional travel fee (based on time & distance).
+We do offer home lessons on a case-by-case basis and for an additional travel fee (based on time & distance).
+UPDATE: Covid Safety precautions must be in place during the pandemic.
+We will be happy to discuss this topic with you.

 Q: What is included in tuition?